mehulmehul1/madhuban-animals/docs/Madhuban_PRD_MVP.md

 *   **Requirement:** The system must leverage the existing `FIK.js` (`fullik`) library to drive a procedural animation engine.
 The focus is on building a sophisticated control layer on top of this library to produce anatomically correct and biomechanically plausible creature movement.

 *   **Details:**
-     **`FIK.js` Integration:** The system will use `FIK.Structure3D` and `FIK.Chain3D` as the foundational components for all skeletal definitions and IK solving.
+    *   **`FIK.js` Integration:** The system will use `FIK.Structure3D` and `FIK.Chain3D` as the foundational components for all skeletal definitions and IK solving.
     *   **`ConstraintManager` & Profiles:** A data-driven `ConstraintManager` will apply anatomically correct joint limits to the `FIK.js` chains.
-These limits (e.g., cone constraints for ball-and-socket joints, rotor constraints for hinges) will be defined in swappable `ConstraintProfile` assets for different creature types, based on the principles in the `Advanced Creature Animation Systems` guide.
+These limits (e.g., cone constraints for ball-and-socket joints, rotor constraints for hinges) will be defined in swappable `ConstraintProfile` assets for different creature types, based on the principles in the `Advanced Creature Animation Systems` guide and the detailed anatomical research (see Section 5).
     *   **`GaitController`:** A high-level state machine will manage procedural locomotion.
-It will control gait patterns (e.g., walk, trot), footfall timing, and phase relationships between limbs to generate realistic movement cycles.
+It will control gait patterns (e.g., walk, trot), footfall timing, and phase relationships between limbs to generate realistic movement cycles, incorporating Froude number scaling for realistic gait transitions.
     *   **`FootPlacement` System:** An algorithm will manage the swing and stance phases of each foot, calculating step targets and using sinusoidal trajectories for the swing arc to create natural-looking steps.
+This system will be robust enough to handle various terrains and maintain center of mass stability.
-    **Multi-Chain Skeletons:** The system now supports multiple named IK chains (e.g., 'body', 'tailFin', 'pectoralFin'), each with its own width profile and animation logic.
+    *   **Multi-Chain Skeletons:** The system now supports multiple named IK chains (e.g., 'body', 'tailFin', 'pectoralFin'), each with its own width profile and animation logic.
 Chains can be hierarchically animated, with parent chains influencing the base and motion of child chains (e.g., fins follow the animated body).
     *   **Recursive Skeletons:** The architecture is being extended to support fully recursive, tree-based skeletons, enabling arbitrary creatures with complex, branching structures (not just linear chains).
     *   **Parameterization:** Chain properties (segment counts, lengths, widths) are being parameterized relative to parent or global proportions, allowing for flexible and reusable creature templates.
     *   **Robust Leg Animation:** The system must include robust, physically plausible foot planting and stepping logic for creatures with legs (e.g., lizard), using FABRIK or similar IK methods.
 The logic must be adaptable to the recursive skeleton system.